Revision Date: 10/25/2021

 - Working-class animals trained to perform special tasks, including but not limited to, narcotics detection, bomb detection, arson investigation, and rescue techniques;

-- Food, materials, and supplies for teaching and training not exceeding ten thousand dollars ($10,000), where the purchasing, preparing, and serving of food are part of the regularly prescribed course;
+- Food, materials, and supplies for teaching and per course training not exceeding thirty thousand dollars ($30,000), where the purchasing, preparing, and serving of food are part of the regularly prescribed course;

 - Renewal of termite service contracts;